SUPERVISORY PRACTICES REGARDING DEPOSITORY

 INSTITUTIONS AND BORROWERS IN AREAS AFFECTED

 BY SEVERE STORMS AND FLOODING IN OKLAHOMA AND TEXAS

 The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the

-storms and flooding in Ohio and Wisconsin on the operations of financial institutions, and
+storms and flooding in Oklahoma and North and Central Texas on the operations of financial

-will provide regulatory assistance to institutions subject to its supervision.
-These initiatives
+institutions, and will provide regulatory assistance to institutions subject to its supervision.

-are being taken to provide regulatory relief and facilitate recovery.
-The FDIC encourages
+These initiatives are being taken to provide regulatory relief and facilitate recovery.
+The

-depository institutions in the disaster areas to meet the financial service needs of their
+FDIC encourages depository institutions in the disaster areas to meet the financial service

 Lending.
 Bankers should work constructively with borrowers in communities affected by